Explorer Search¶

 Time Range

-"Quick Select" presets multiple time ranges, including relative times (yesterday, last week, last month, etc.) and recent times (last 15 minutes, last 1 hour, last 1 day, etc.).
+"Quick Select" presets multiple time ranges, including relative times (yesterday, last week, last month, etc.) and recent times (last 15 minutes, last hour, last day, etc.).

-Data Refresh Interval
+Data Refresh Time

 URL Time Range¶

-displays data for the last 2 hours.
+, displaying data for the last 2 hours.

 Note: